Skip to content ↓

 • Having a suitable technical vocabulary to articulate their responses

-Parents and members of the public, are welcome to contact the school office, to find out more about the Barham Curriculum.
+Parents, carers and members of the public, are welcome to contact the school office, to find out more about the Barham Curriculum.
 See contact details below.

 Email: admin@barham.brent.sch.uk or call Tel: 020 8902 3706.